What is E-Waste and E-Recycling?

-Paying for your electronics to go to a responsible company such as Total Reclaim Inc. means you are supporting the advanced technology, highly trained American workers, and considerable effort required to properly reclaim valuable materials and appropriately dispose of toxic materials.
+Paying for your electronics to go to a responsible company such as Total Reclaim Inc. means the borough is supporting the advanced technology, highly trained workers, and considerable effort required to properly reclaim valuable materials without sending them overseas and appropriately disposing of toxic materials.

-As a nonprofit organization, GSIA is able to recruit volunteers and obtain donations from local businesses as well as a generous grant from the FNSB Recycling Commission.
-This allows us to offset the costs of transportation and additional overhead required to support this program – thereby reducing the costs to our customers for this recycling service.
+As a nonprofit organization, GSIA is able to recruit volunteers and obtain donations from local businesses, as well as the funding from the FNSB, which allows us to offset the costs of transportation and additional overhead required to support this program.

 What are the hidden dangers of e-waste?